Associative Submanifolds of the 7-Sphere: Ruled associative 3-folds

-By Proposition \ref{minprop}, the general pseudoholomorphic curve in $\mathcal{C}$ projects to a minimal surface in $\mathcal{S}^6$ under $\tau$.
-Note that minimal surfaces in $\mathcal{S}^6$ depend locally on 8 functions of 1 variable, whereas pseudoholomorphic curves in $\mathcal{C}$ depend on 10 functions of 1 variable locally.
+Minimal surfaces in $\mathcal{S}^6$ depend locally on 8 functions of 1 variable, whereas pseudoholomorphic curves in $\mathcal{C}$ depend on 10 functions of 1 variable locally.
 Therefore, we would expect every minimal surface in $\mathcal{S}^6$ to be the projection of a pseudoholomorphic curve in $\mathcal{C}$.
 Moreover, a general minimal surface should lift to a family of pseudoholomorphic curves in $\mathcal{C}$ parameterised by 2 functions of 1 variable locally.
 By \cite[Lemma 7.5]{Fox} one has even more: namely, one can construct a family of pseudoholomorphic curves in $\mathcal{C}$ from a minimal surface in $\mathcal{S}^6$ and \emph{holomorphic data}.
 We now briefly describe the construction.